TaylorJalpha/portfolio-v3-master/README.md

 This is a modern, quasi-minimal, and highly customizable portfolio template built with Nuxt 3, Vue, and Tailwind CSS— A fork of the Ladvace Astro theme by apdev95.
 Crafted for developers, technical product managers, designers, or anyone who wants to showcase their work in a design-focused way with dense content sections for a hasty overview on page load, it features a bento grid hero section, an experience timeline, and a versatile portfolio view supporting blog posts, case studies with an embedded PDF viewer, projects, and tags.
 Effortlessly connect your own [Sanity.io](https://www.sanity.io/) headless CMS to manage portfolio items, and use any backend you prefer (Rails, Node, etc.) to handle contact form submissions and API logic.

+The live version of the portfolio can be [found here](https://www.taylorferguson.xyz/)

 ---

 ## Features